She Don't Know Me

 "She Don't Know Me" is a single by American rock band Bon Jovi.
 It was the second single from their self-titled debut album Bon Jovi (1984).
 It was written by Mark Avsec (of Donnie Iris & The Cruisers fame) and charted at #48 on the Billboard Hot 100.

-The song has the distinction of being the only release in Bon Jovi's entire discography that was not written or co-written by a member of the band.
+This is the only release in Bon Jovi's discography that was not written or co-written by a member of the band.

 Background

 In the early 1980s, after a stint playing in the band Wild Cherry, Avsec wrote and produced the debut album for the disco band LaFlavour, who scored a pair of minor hits with "Mandolay" and "Only the Lonely (Have a Reason to be Sad)" upon the album's release in 1980.
 At the time, Bon Jovi and LaFlavour were both signed to labels owned by Polygram.
-By the time Avsec composed LaFlavour's follow-up album, however, the band's name was changed to Fair Warning, and their disco image was scrapped.
-"She Don't Know Me" was one of the songs Avsec penned for the upcoming record, and it appears as the lead-off track on what was to be Fair Warning's self-titled album.
+By the time Avsec composed LaFlavour's follow-up album, however, the band's name was changed to Fair Warning, and its disco image was scrapped.
+"She Don't Know Me" is one of the songs Avsec penned for the upcoming record, and is the lead-off track on what was to be Fair Warning's self-titled album.

 However, around this same time as LaFlavour's transformation, PolyGram was preparing to release Bon Jovi's debut album, and they were looking for a strong hit single.
 The decision was made for Bon Jovi to also record "She Don't Know Me" and feature it on the debut album.
 This prioritization of Bon Jovi, combined with the fact that Van Halen was releasing an album with the same title of Fair Warning that year, caused the stagnation of the Fair Warning project.
-Beyond a few promotional copies, Fair Warning's self-titled album would never be officially released.
+Beyond a few promotional copies, Fair Warning's self-titled album was never officially released.
 The Bon Jovi album was released years later.

 Meanwhile, in the ensuing interim period, two already well-established musical acts covered the tune.
 The well-known 1960s/70s band The Grass Roots included a version of the song on their 1982 reunion album, Powers of the Night.
-The following year, former Outsiders and Climax frontman Sonny Geraci recorded his own version of the tune under the pseudonym "Peter Emmett" (backed by the Donnie Iris and the Cruisers band, including Avsec).
+The following year, former Outsiders and Climax frontman Sonny Geraci recorded his own version under the pseudonym "Peter Emmett" (backed by the Donnie Iris and the Cruisers band, including Avsec).

-In 1984, Bon Jovi's self-titled debut album was finally released, and "She Don't Know Me" was released as a follow-up to the band's first hit, "Runaway."
+In 1984, Bon Jovi's self-titled debut album was finally released, and "She Don't Know Me" was released as a follow-up to the band's first hit, "Runaway".